 ICLRS’s Nigerian Certificate Training Program in Religion and the Rule of Law is held in partnership with the University of Lagos School of Law and the University of Abuja School of Law.

 ICLRS’s Certificate Training Programs in Vietnam on Religion and the Rule of Law is held in partnership with Vietnam National University/University of Social Sciences and Humanities in Hanoi and IGE.
 Three national programs have been held in Hanoi, Ho Chi Minh City, Danang, with two regional programs held in Lao Cai in the northwest highlands (2016) and Gai Lai in the central highlands (2017).

 Central European University

-ICLRS’s Founding Director Cole Durham and current Director Brett Scharffs teach courses on Freedom of Religion each year at CEU in Budapest and organize regular academic conferences of law and religion there in Budapest.
-Hungary.
+ICLRS’s Founding Director Cole Durham and current Director Brett Scharffs teach courses on Freedom of Religion each year at Central European University in Budapest, Hungary, and organize regular academic conferences of law and religion there.